-This course provides the learner with a solid understanding of childbirth as a human right, the Midwives Model of Care and the safety of out-of- hospital birth.
-Through narrative accounts, research documents and the powerful imagery of birth, students will emerge from this course understanding the power, value and importance of access to midwifery care for all who choose this maternity care option.
+This course will provide the learner with a foundational understanding of childbirth as a human right.
+Students will examine models of care that work, diving deeply into understanding the Medical Model and the four tenets of the Midwifery Model of Care.
+The current care system will be examined for its flaws with an eye toward effective change with a focus on the safety of out-of-hospital birth.
+Students will interact with local midwives and OB/Dr.'s and begin to build relationships within their community.
+Disparities in childbirth will be explored and students will emerge from this course understanding the power, value and importance of access to midwifery care for all who choose this maternity care option.